Appointments and eConsult

 The practice nurse clinics are by appointment only, though we try to leave spaces for urgent problems.
 One of the nurses is on duty daily from 8:30am - 2:30pm.

-The practice nurse can do a wide range of procedures including dressings, injections, immunisations (routine and travel), ECGs and hearing tests.
+The practice nurse can do a wide range of procedures including dressings, injections, immunisations (routine and travel), and ECGs.
 She is also able to do health checks and advise on smoking, alcohol, diet and exercise.
 The Practice Nurse will also be the primary sample tester.
 If you have been asked to provide a sample (eg. urine) to be tested by the surgery please endeavour to bring your sample in before 12:00.

 Your doctor is happy to visit patients at home if their illness is such as to reasonably prevent them from attending the surgery.
 However, there are better facilities at the surgery for examination and treatment.
 Most ill patients, particularly children, can travel to the surgery without any harm.